kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 Okay, now that you've got a fallback in case a typo in a config file ruins everything (kidding! kinda!), open up that File Editor from the sidebar (or Supervisor->Add-on Store, File Editor, Open Web UI if it's not there).
 Click the file icon in the upper-left corner when the editor opens.
 Click `configuration.yaml` from the list.

 In your configuration file, there should be a `recorder:` section header.
 Underneath that header, but indented two spaces, add `db_url: 'sqlite:///:memory:'`, as [suggested by this helpful Reddit commenter](https://www.reddit.com/r/homeassistant/comments/jvwtv1/friendly_reminder_dont_use_a_sd_card_on_a_pi/gcmrr8v/).
 Later in that same thread, he suggests purging your log files after 3 days' time, and excluding the really esoteric stuff Home Assistant logs, like when the position of the sun changes.
-So here's taylen123's recorder segment in `configuration.yaml`, pasted from their comment:
+So here's taylen123's example recorder segment in `configuration.yaml`, pasted from their comment:

 ```
 recorder: